 - Arts Trails and Open Studios for artists

 The Blue Mountains—Home of the Wild

 The Blue Mountains World Heritage Area (BMWHA) is a wild area of high plateaus, vivid red escarpments, gorges, waterfalls and forest, just 100 km inland from Sydney, Australia’s largest city.
 It is the traditional homeland of at least six Aboriginal language groups: the Wanaruah, Wiradjuri, Gundungurra, Dharawal, Darug and Darkinjung people.
 The region is networked with Aboriginal stories, travel routes, special places and connections, and thousands of documented rock art and occupation sites.
 The BMWHA is comprised of eight conservation areas including the Blue Mountains, Wollemi, Garden of Stones and Kanangra-Boyd National Parks.
 Two-thirds of it is dedicated as wilderness, including the two largest declared wilderness areas on the eastern Australian mainland.
 It is home to the City of Blue Mountains, which is comprised of 26 urban villages along the Great Western Highway and Bells Line of Road, attracting a large and thriving artistic community with strong environmental connections and is known as the City of the Arts.

 - Mixed Media Exhibitions—exploring the outer and inner, meaning of ‘wild’ and the ethos of living in tune with the rhythms and flow (Dao) of the elements

-- Talking Ideas—exploring the insights of different authors at our monthly meet and sharing our own writing in essays and poetry in the Wild Mountain Collective Blog
+- Exploring Ideas—exploring the insights of different authors and our own writing in essays and poetry in the Wild Mountain Collective Blog

 Our activities are co-created by our members and will evolve organically over time, depending on the energies of our community.